MEET THE WORKSHOP TEAM

 Philip Pan, formerly concertmaster of Jacksonville Symphony, now has more time to devote to diverse musical styles from bluegrass to Mariachi as a performer, arranger and composer.
-He is currently the violinist in the indie folk band, Folk is People.
-Students and faculty were delighted with his Improvisation class at Fiddle Fest 2017.
-This year he'll share the Improvisation class with Landon Walker and hopes to offer more instruction about chording and taking solos.
+His delightful Improvisation classes with Landon Walker at Fiddle Fest offer instruction about chording and taking solos.

 Rocco DiGeorgio, known and loved by many as Mr. Rocky, has been a local Suzuki Violin teacher, youth orchestra conductor, and church music director for nearly 40 years.
 He holds a degree in Music Education from Jacksonville University.
 Back by popular demand, Rocky conducted our Fiddle Fest Orchestra again in 2020.
 We hope to play many more of his own compositions!